isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 responding to all DHCP queries.

-In the configurations described above, the primary and secondary/standby are referred to as "active" servers, because they receive lease updates and can automatically react to the partner's failures by responding to the DHCP queries which would normally be handled by the partner.
-The HA hook library supports another server type/role: backup server.
+In the configurations described above, the primary and secondary/standby are referred to as ``"active"`` servers, because they receive lease updates and can automatically react to the partner's failures by responding to the DHCP queries which would normally be handled by the partner.
+The HA hook library supports another server type/role: ``"backup"`` server.
 The use of a backup server is optional, and can be implemented in both load-balancing and hot-standby setup, in addition to the active servers.
 There is no limit on the number of backup servers in the HA setup;